qiulaidongfeng/diffbench/README.md

 # diffbench
-Analysis of different versions of go compilers, pgo debug information display inline optimization differences
+Analysis of different versions of go compilers, pgo debug information and inline and escape analysis information display inline optimization differences

 # Use
 flag information: